open-source-tabletop/cadence/core-rules/core-rules.md

 If you have terrain that is different levels but not any significant change then it should be the same height level as the nearest area, allowing models to freely move across small changes.

+### Facing and Arcs

+While not used by all game modules, sometimes it is important to know which direction a model is facing and where other models are in relation to it.
+Each model has a forward-facing direction, typically the direction the miniature is facing.
+If this is not clear, you should agree with your opponent or mark a point on the model's base.
+There is also an opposite backward-facing direction for the model.

+Each model divides the battlefield around it into four 90-degree zones, called arcs, centred on the centre of the models base.
+The front arc is aligned to the model's forward-facing direction, the rear arc is aligned with the backward-facing direction, and the left and right side arcs are to the model's left and right, respectively.

+To determine which arc an enemy model is in, it is considered to be in the front-most possible arc.
+If a model is partially in more than one arc then the front arc takes priority, followed by the side arcs, with the rear arc being the lowest priority.

 ### Universal Special Rules

 Special rules are a set of modifiers to how models operate within the game.
 The rules presented here are universal and will usually only be included in a unit profile by name.
 Some special rules have a value indicated in their title, such as Heavy Armour (X), where X can be different values for each unit.
 When a unit has this rule it will be given with a value in place of the X, substitute this value in the text of the special rule.